Guides

 - Treating Steam Deck as confirmed before players test the live build.

-- Reading a pre-launch system page as a finished value list.
+- Reading early system notes as a finished value list.

 - Ignoring controller comfort in a game that asks for long building sessions.

-- Skipping the first patch notes after a launch-day issue.
+- Skipping recent patch notes after a save, platform, or co-op issue.

 Next Pages to Open

-For the first live session, keep the goal small: confirm the store build, start a fresh save, finish only the first practical base loop, save and reload, then test one co-op action if friends are waiting.
+For the first session on your current build, keep the goal small: confirm the store build, start a fresh save, finish only the first practical base loop, save and reload, then test one co-op action if friends are waiting.
 After that, branch into the guide that matches the first friction point.
-This avoids wasting launch day on a huge base before save behavior, power behavior, and platform comfort are known.
+This avoids wasting a long evening on a huge base before save behavior, power behavior, and platform comfort are known.

 FAQ